KospY/BasSDK/Components/ThunderRoad/Damager.md

 # Damager

 The damager script is essential in dealing damage with the weapons.
 This script utilises the [Collider Group](https://github.com/KospY/BasSDK/blob/gh-pages/Components/ThunderRoad/ColliderGroup.md) script/colliders to tell the game what part of the weapon is to deal this type of damage.
-The script will tell the user what the damager type it is set up for (for example, "Blunt" damage has the Penetration Length/Depth set to zero.).
+The script will tell the user what the damager type it is set up for through an information box, also.

 ![](https://i.imgur.com/W9muIQp.png)